Bratsberg Line: Operations

 Operation of the line was the responsibility of NSB, while the ownership remained in Øst-Telemark Jernbaneaktieselskap; Norsk Hydro was forced to provide a five percent dividend to NSB—money that was put into a fund to purchase Norsk Hydro's ownership at a later time.
 Norsk Transport retained ownership of the Rjukan Line and operated the railway ferries.

 The passenger and general cargo transport on the line was not profitable, and Norsk Hydro had to subsidize this through higher fees on their freight.
 For NSB it was a profitable venture, as one of three lines to make profits in 1932.
 During the 1920s the two companies brought their disagreements to court; on 7 April 1923 the Supreme Court ruled in favor of NSB, and Norsk Hydro had to continue subsidizing operations.

 In the period 1920–35, 6.1 million tonnes of cargo was transported for Norsk Hydro.
 During the first half of the 1930s the price of potassium nitrate fell 60%, and in 1934 Norsk Hydro announced they would move production; to compensate the state agreed to in part subsidize the transport on the railway.
 Still, on 6 April 1934 the plant at Notodden was closed and moved to Herøya in Porsgrunn.

 The disagreement between Norsk Hydro and NSB continued through the 1930s- and 40s until an agreement was reached in 1952 as to the value of each party in the line.
 On 1 July 1953 NSB bought Norsk Hydro's ownership in the line; the company remained a limited company until April 1956.
 A new agreement for transport fees was reached, giving Norsk Hydro a quantity discount, but falling production at Rjukan made it impossible for Norsk Hydro to take advantage of the potential discount.

 Decline

 From the 1960s the production at Rjukan decreased steadily, and the plant was finally closed on 1 July 1991; the last freight train was run four days later.
 Passenger transport from Porsgrunn to Tinnoset was terminated at the end of 1990, with 260 passengers taking the final train.
 Trains continued to operate to Notodden; except from October 2000 to August 2001.
-On 25 August 2004 the northern terminus at Notodden was moved by 800 m to a more central location; the extension is now electrified and reopened on the 14th of December 2020.
+On 25 August 2004 the northern terminus at Notodden was moved by 800 m to a more central location; the extension is now electrified and reopened on 14 December 2020.